 Plasoma consists of

-an electronic pad and a pulser
+a cold plasma pad and a cold plasma pulser

 results are positive